andresdanfernandez/andresdanfernandez/README.md

 ---

 ## 📝 Fun Fact
-My favorite video game is Old school RuneScape.
+My favorite video game is Old School RuneScape.
 If you know... you know.